parts-picker/parts-picker-web/readme.md

 # parts-picker-web

-An easy, accessible part management system for makers.
+parts-picker is an easy, accessible part & inventory management system for makers.

+*Notice: Please be aware that this is a training project in a really early stage of development*

 ## Features
 to do